augupta/React/README.md

 state moves from child to parent or child to sibling

+# Where to get your key
+Different sources of data provide different sources of keys:
+Data from a database: If your data is coming from a database, you can use the database keys/IDs, which are unique by nature.
+Locally generated data: If your data is generated and persisted locally (e.g. notes in a note-taking app), use an incrementing counter, crypto.randomUUID() or a package like uuid when creating items.

+# Rules of keys
+Keys must be unique among siblings.
+However, it’s okay to use the same keys for JSX nodes in different arrays.
+Keys must not change or that defeats their purpose!
+Don’t generate them while rendering.
+# Why does React need keys?

+Imagine that files on your desktop didn’t have names.
+Instead, you’d refer to them by their order — the first file, the second file, and so on.
+You could get used to it, but once you delete a file, it would get confusing.
+The second file would become the first file, the third file would be the second file, and so on.
+File names in a folder and JSX keys in an array serve a similar purpose.
+They let us uniquely identify an item between its siblings.
+A well-chosen key provides more information than the position within the array.
+Even if the position changes due to reordering, the key lets React identify the item throughout its lifetime.

 # eventHandling - in eventHandling dont call function inside jsx {},means dont use parenthesis, just write function name without bracets
 for class components <button onClick={this.changeEvent}>Click me</button>
 for functional Components <button onClick={changeEvent}>Click me</button>